treideme/emu8051/sim/README.md

 place that currently assumes `hc6800_es` is the only option (flagged explicitly in that function).

-## Fidelity notes and the two real bugs found building this
+## Fidelity notes and the real bugs found building this

 - HD44780: adapted from `../logicboard.c`'s command/DDRAM/CGRAM state
   machine (rewired off that file's hardcoded P1/P3 wiring onto `pin_t`).